Enhancement of Weak Interactions in Phase Transitions in Condensed Matter and Early Universe: Conclusion

 \section{Conclusion}

-We have analyzed a simple mechanism by which energy differences are amplified during phase transitions.
-In the Zeldovich nucleation framework the macroscopic bias
+We have discussed a simple mechanism by which very small energy differences may be amplified during phase transitions.
+In the Zeldovich nucleation picture the probability of forming a critical nucleus depends exponentially on the minimum work \(W_{\min}\).
+Therefore, if two possible structures differ in energy by a small amount \(\Delta E\) per particle, the asymmetry in their formation probabilities contains the collective factor \(N_c\), the number of particles in the critical nucleus:

-links a microscopic splitting $\Delta E$ to a collective factor $N_c$ - the number of particles in the critical nucleus of ordered phase.
+This formula links a microscopic splitting $\Delta E$ to a collective factor $N_c$ - the number of particles in the critical nucleus of ordered phase.
 Enhancement factor $N_c$ grows rapidly as the temperature of overcooled material approaches critical transition temperature, $T \to T_c$, and can become extremely large in weakly first-order or effectively second-order cases.
+This suggests experimental searches of parity violating effects based not only on high-resolution spectroscopy, but also on measurements of chiral domain statistics.

+A similar mechanism may enhance the difference in the formation of chiral crystals from concentrated solutions of non-chiral components.
+This may be detected using optical activity generated during crystallisation.

+Measurement of the ratio of produced left and right chiral structures, combined with the calculations of energy differences $\Delta E_{EH} $ produced by crossed electric and magnetic field or $\Delta E_{PV}$ produced by PV weak interaction, may provide a way to measure this critical number $N_c$.
 The ZnCr$_2$Se$_4$ data \cite{Siratori1} suggest an effective enhancement consistent with $N_c \sim10^9 - 10^{10}$, illustrating the scale attainable in real materials.

-Beyond condensed matter, the same logic may appliy to cosmological phase transitions: if analogous enhancement acts on CP-violating terms during the electroweak transition, the effective amplification may help bridge the gap between Standard-Model CP violation and the observed baryon asymmetry, or significantly impact scenarios beyond the Standard Model.
+Finally, we have pointed out a possible analogy with cosmological phase transitions.
+If CP-violating interactions affect the formation, growth, or pressure balance of bubbles during the electroweak transition, the corresponding asymmetry in nucleation rates may be enhanced by a large collective factor.
+This observation does not by itself provide a quantitative theory of baryogenesis, and important questions remain, including the role of thermal hydrodynamics, sphaleron processes, bubble-wall dynamics, and the applicability of nucleation ideas to a crossover.
+Nevertheless, condensed-matter examples show that phase transitions can amplify extremely small symmetry-violating perturbations by many orders of magnitude.
+The effective amplification may help bridge the gap between Standard-Model CP violation and the observed baryon asymmetry, or significantly impact scenarios beyond the Standard Model.
+This motivates further study of collective enhancement of weak and CP-violating interactions in both laboratory systems and early-Universe phase transitions.

-\textit{Acknowledgements.}--- I am grateful to Elizabeth Angstmann and Jacinda Ginges for their contributions during the early stages of this work.
+\textit{Acknowledgements.}--- I am grateful to Elizabeth Angstmann and Jacinda Ginges for their contributions during the early stages of this work, and to Bodi Shaibat for his help in estimate of the collective enhancement factor $N_c$ in real materials.
 The work was supported by the Australian Research Council Grant No.\ DP230101058.